LazaUK/AIFoundry-Agents-LogicApps/README.md

 ***

 ## Option B: Logic App as a Tool using OpenAPI Schema with SAS Token auth
 This section demonstrates how to integrate Azure Logic Apps with Azure AI Foundry agents using **OpenAPI schema**.
-Option B utilises _SAS (Shared Access Signature) token_ for authentication process.
+Option B utilises _a Shared Access Signature (SAS) token_ for authentication process.

 ### 3.1 The `LogicAppsIntegration` Class
 The `LogicAppsIntegration` class manages the integration between Logic Apps and the AI agent through OpenAPI spec.
 It handles: